 To book a try dive email Mark on firstname.lastname@example.org

-Next course starting date is: To be confirmed
+Next course starting date is: Please contact us

 Ocean Diver is BSAC’s entry-level diving qualification.
 Ocean Divers are qualified to dive to a depth of 20 metres with another similarly qualified dive buddy.
 The qualification is recognised worldwide and there is a strong emphasis on safety, and training confident and competent divers.
 As everyone learns at a different speed the course is designed so that you can progress at your own pace.

 Pool and Theory

 The theory and pool sessions are run over 7 weeks on Thursdays from 7 – 9.30pm.
 Theory starts at 7pm and covers key topics such as diving equipment, physiology, planning and dealing with problems.
 At 7.50pm we kit up and from 8 – 9.30pm we train in the pool.

 The total cost of Ocean Diver Pool & Theory is £204.50, this breaks down as course costs £59 + training materials and qualification book £40 + BSAC membership £60.50 + 3 months of Clidive membership £45 =£204.50.

 To qualify as an Ocean Diver, you also need to successfully complete four open water dives.
 Clidive provides plenty of opportunities for you to do this, either in the UK or abroad.
 We can also refer you to a BSAC school if you want to complete the training on your own holiday.